rackerlabs/support-how-to/content/how-to/cloud-servers/basic-linux-directory-permissions-and-how-to-check-them/index.md

 # chmod 754 /MyStuff
 ```

-**Note:** `chmod` can also use `-R` to recursively change all files and directories within that directory.
+**Note:** `chmod` can also use `-R` to recursively change all files and
-As before, proceed with caution as there is no undo option.
+directories within that directory.
+As before, proceed with caution as there is
+no undo option.

 Here is a [more in depth guide for how to use chmod](/how-to/changing-linux-permissions/)

 **WARNING:** Do not use `chmod 777` unless you are positive it's okay.
+Linux, by

-Linux, by default, has many security measures in place.
-However, some configuration files are not intended to be executed
+default, has strong security measures in place.
+However, some configuration
-or modified by anyone.
-These are founding files that enable basic functions for the computer or server.
-For example, they
+files are not intended to be modified by anyone.
+These are founding files that
+enable basic functions for the computer or server.
+For example, they determine
-determine how to turn on and allow users to log in.
-If they are set to 777, the computer or server assumes that it was
+how to turn on and allow users to log in.
+If they are set to 777, the computer
-hacked and *shuts everything down*.
+or server assumes that it was hacked and *shuts everything down*.
+In that case,

-In that case, you cannot log in, you cannot turn the device on, and it is irretrievable.
+you cannot log in, you cannot turn the device on, and it is irretrievable.
+This

-This is a very easy way to break your server entirely, so use `chmod` with care.
+is a very easy way to break your server entirely, so use `chmod` with care.

 ### How to practice